mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 Since 0.54.0 uninstalled pkg-config files are generated as well.
 They are located in `<build dir>/meson-uninstalled/`.
-It is sometimes useful to build projects against libraries built by meson without having to install them into a prefix.
+It is sometimes useful to build projects against libraries built by Meson without having to install them into a prefix.
 In order to do so, just set `PKG_CONFIG_PATH=<builddir>/meson-uninstalled` before building your application.
-That will cause pkg-config to prefer those `-uninstalled.pc` files and find libraries and headers from the meson builddir.
+That will cause pkg-config to prefer those `-uninstalled.pc` files and find libraries and headers from the Meson builddir.
 This is an experimental feature provided on a best-effort basis, it might not work in all use-cases.